 Have a look at this video for a demonstration:

 Got any more silly or fun ideas for fundraising?
-Keep in touch!
+Get in touch on our Facebook page!

 - Can anyone suggest stall ideas that would appeal to boys?

 - Can anyone suggest any ideas for lolly stall alternatives?